-I am usually luke-warm about smoothies, but I LOVE this apple cinnamon smoothie!
-Apple and cinnamon (and a pinch of nutmeg) are the perfect fall flavor combination.
+I am usually so-so about smoothies, but I LOVE this apple cinnamon smoothie!
+Apple and cinnamon are the perfect fall flavor combination (I'm looking at you, apple cinnamon overnight oats).

 The natural sweetness of apple almost makes this smoothie feel more like a dessert than a smoothie.
 It's like apple pie in smoothie form!